lsst-dm/dmtn-256/index.rst

 Abstract
 ========
-This brief study presents the outcomes of a test conducted on HSC (Hyper Suprime-Cam) images of the AP (Alert Production) pipeline, which incorporated a refactored version of ip_diffim DIA (Difference Image Analysis) implementations.
+This brief study presents a test of the AP (Alert Production) pipeline conducted on HSC (Hyper Suprime-Cam) images, which incorporated a refactored version of ip_diffim DIA (Difference Image Analysis) implementation.
 The main focus of this technical note is to evaluate the performance of the new possible configurations, also known as "flavors," of the DIA processing and deliver a status report.
-The results are comparisons based on the number of detections, and the use of fake surce injections on the Visit images as well as Template images.
+The results are compared based on the number of detections, and the use of fake source injections on the Visit images and on the Template images.
 The results indicate no significant changes in the overall performance of the pipeline, our data is however not demonstrating that better accuracy and efficiency in detecting differences between multiple images is not possible, but instead, that the dataset used might not be the best scenario to uncover the advantages of these different configuration modes to the default standard DIA algorithm.
 These findings could potentially benefit future test dataset construction for a correct evaluation of the DIA algorithm for identifying transient astronomical events, in particular, the design of new fake source injected samples.